yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 with the exception of a single PinningTicket extension being initially sent by the client.
 In addition, the protocol is designed to only strengthen the validation of the server's identity ("second factor").
-As a result, implementation or even protocol errors should not result in weakening security compared to the normal TLS exchange.
+As a result, implementation or even protocol errors should not result in weakened security compared to the normal TLS exchange.
 Given these two points, experimentation can be run on the open Internet between consenting client and server implementations.

 The goal of the experiment is to prove that: